InTimeTechnologies/in_time_engine/README.md

 - Termcolor

 # Other Dependencies
-- GLEW (GitHub repo is broken / missing 3 .c files as of December 13, 2025.
+- GLEW (deprecated: migrating to Vulkan) (GitHub repo is broken / missing 3 .c files as of December 13, 2025.
 It is downloaded as a .zip and extracted through s batch script on build.)
+- Vulkan SDK: install Vulkan SDK to the location of your preference.
+The project automatically finds it through the VULKAN_SDK environment variable.

 # Building Submodules and Dependencies
 in_time_engine.vcxproj is configured through property_sheets\build_event_properties.props to call vs_scripts\build_dependencies.bat to build the dependencies using the specified configuration.
 It uses build stamps to avoid rebuilding dependencies.